 Servings: 2 (it’s easy to double the recipe)

 I’m so excited to be sharing a recipe from my dear friend Mary’s newest cookbook today!
 This is Mary’s third cookbook (hello, wonder woman!) and it’s all DESSERTS!
 Her latest cookbook is titled The Weeknight Dessert Cookbook: 80 Irresistible Recipes with Only 5 to 15 Minutes of Prep and it’s packed with amazing recipes.

-You might recognize Mary’s name, because I’m a huge fan of hers and I’ve reviewed her first two cookbooks as well.
-I made Blueberry Crisp with Coconut from her second book, The Weekday Lunches and Breakfasts Cookbook, and Chocolate Chip Blondies from The Weeknight Dinner Cookbook, her first book.
+You might recognize Mary’s name because I’m a huge fan of hers and I’ve reviewed her first two cookbooks as well.
+I made blueberry crisp with coconut from her second book, The Weekday Lunches and Breakfasts Cookbook, and chocolate chip blondies from The Weeknight Dinner Cookbook, her first book.